MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-facebook.md

 ## Set up connection to Facebook Ads Manager

+Before users can create an export, an administrator must configure the connection to the service and allow contributors to use the connection.

 1. Go to **Admin** > **Connections**.

-1. Select **Add connection** in command bar, choose **Facebook Ads Manager** from drop down menu.
-This opens the set up form for this connection.
+1. Select **Add connection** and choose **Facebook Ads Manager** to configure the connection.

 1. Give your connection a recognizable name in the **Display name** field.
-Note that this name plus the type of the connection are what describes this connection.
-We recommend choosing a name which explains the purpose and target of this connection.
+The name and the type of the connection describe this connection.
+We recommend choosing a name which explains the purpose and target of the connection.

 1. Choose who can use this connection.
 If you take no action the default will be **Administrators**.
-[Learn more about allowing contributors to use a connection](connections.md#allow-contributors-to-use-a-connection-for-exports).
+For more information, see [Allow contributors to use a connection for exports](connections.md#allow-contributors-to-use-a-connection-for-exports).

 1. Authenticate with Facebook Ads: